LiangQuan95/LiangQuan95/HTML/HTML.md

 Add metatags to head tags.
 Use &lt;meta name="viewport" content="width=device-width, initial-scale=1.0"&gt; This will scale your webpage to the mobile device screen width

+# iframe
+embed content from another source into an HTML document. e.g advertisement<br>
+&lt;iframe src="embed website url OR another html file"&gt;
+remove border, style="border:0"

+# button
+onClick="", give function to the button id="", give id to a word use script tags and function method(){document.getEelementById("id name").innerHTML=""}

+# form
+label, input tags.
+For label tags, use for="fname".
+For input tags, use type="text" id="fname" name="variablename" placeholder="" for and id, put same.
+This allows the user to easily navigate to the textbox and type in the details.